springernature/vpat/nature.md

 <td>502.3.12 Focus Cursor</td>
 <td>Partially Supports</td>
 <td>
-We provide focus styles on all focusable elements.
+We provide focus styles on most focusable elements.
 Third party scripts may inject components that remove focus styles or alter focus in a way that makes them difficult to perceive by all users.
 <br><br>
 See WCAG sections <a href="#use-of-color">1.4.1 Use of Color</a> and <a href="#focus-visible">2.4.7 Focus Visible</a> for further detail.
 </td>